Learn the common signs of mental illness in adults and adolescents.

 If an overdose occurs call your doctor or 911.
 You may need urgent medical care.
 You may also contact the poison control center at 1-800-222-1222.

-A specific treatment to reverse the effects of stimulants does not exist.
+A specific treatment to reverse the effects of amphetamines does not exist.

 Common side effects

 Contact your healthcare provider if any of the following occur while taking amphetamine medications:

 Misuse of amphetamine medications may cause sudden death and serious cardiovascular adverse events.
 Amphetamine medications should be avoided in individuals who have a heart defect (structural abnormality), uncontrolled high blood pressure, or other disorder of heart.

 Amphetamines are Schedule II controlled substances.
 There is a risk of physical and/or emotional dependence (addiction) when they are taken for long periods of time.

 Although treatment with amphetamine medications can slow growth, many studies have shown that these changes are small.
 Children may catch up with growth over time; therefore, it should not be a concern for most children.
 Height, weight, and eating habits should be discussed before treatment starts and regularly during treatment.
 If you are concerned about your child’s growth, discuss other possible treatments with your child’s doctor.